typeling1578/vertical-tabs/README.md

 - Better, prettier style
   - Follow more closely Firefox’s colors (Photon)
   - Integrate better with custom themes
-  - Separate active and contextual identity indicator so it’s easier to distinguish
+  - Separate active and contextual identity indicator so they are easier to distinguish
 - Has a bottom shadow in tab list when it’s possible to scroll down
 - Use native context menus and use same items as Firefox’s default menus
 - Scroll to active tab when hovering it if it’s partially hidden